 He added, “Therefore, all these expenditures incurred by the public sector need financing, and there are not enough tax revenues to finance them, and they are currently financed by the Central Bank through inflation and the collapse of the exchange rate,” noting that “the urgently required reform is for the government to stop its deficit and reduce its expenditures.” public sector and restructuring the public sector.
 And before that, and most importantly, the need for the Central Bank to stop increasing the size of the monetary mass in pounds, if it is not covered by foreign currency reserves.”

-He explains, “What the central bank is trying to do is pump liras into the market in order to finance the state, the public sector and the deficit, and then return to buy them again by losing depositors’ dollars,” explaining that “this directed floating system that, on the one hand, pumping the lira into the market leads To the collapse of the exchange rate and the rise of the dollar that we are witnessing daily, and on the other hand, the repurchase of the lira that we injected to secure the stability of the exchange rate ultimately leads to the loss of the remaining depositors’ money.”
+He explains, “What the central bank is trying to do is pump liras into the market in order to finance the state, the public sector and the deficit, and then return to buy them once more by losing depositors’ dollars,” explaining that “this directed floating system that, on the one hand, pumping the lira into the market leads To the collapse of the exchange rate and the rise of the dollar that we are witnessing daily, and on the other hand, the repurchase of the lira that we injected to secure the stability of the exchange rate ultimately leads to the loss of the remaining depositors’ money.”

-Mardini points out that “instead of the government working to reduce its expenditures and start correcting the situation, it is working in a second way, as it is reported about an increase in revenues through an increase in taxes and fees, specifically tariffs and customs fees.
+Mardini points out that “instead of the government working to reduce its expenditures and start correcting the situation, it is working in a second way, as it is reported regarding an increase in revenues through an increase in taxes and fees, specifically tariffs and customs fees.
 In the government’s opinion, by increasing customs tariffs, revenues can increase in a way that leads to covering the budget deficit to the point of its disappearance, and then the need to finance the deficit, which no longer exists, is eliminated by increasing the size of the monetary mass.”

 He asserts, “This is a wrong policy and will be counterproductive.”
-He explains, “What is said about an increase in the customs dollar from 1,500 LBP. to 20,000 L.L, which means a 13-fold increase,” stressing that “increasing customs tariffs by this percentage will not lead to an increase in customs revenues by the same proportion in parallel,” expressing his belief that “the expected increase in customs revenues is greatly exaggerated, because what will happen is Quite simply, it is an increase in smuggling and customs evasion.”
+He explains, “What is said regarding an increase in the customs dollar from 1,500 LBP. to 20,000 L.L, which means a 13-fold increase,” stressing that “increasing customs tariffs by this percentage will not lead to an increase in customs revenues by the same proportion in parallel,” expressing his belief that “the expected increase in customs revenues is greatly exaggerated, because what will happen is Quite simply, it is an increase in smuggling and customs evasion.”

 He stresses, “Everyone knows that there is widespread and rampant customs evasion through various land, sea and air ports.
 Therefore, if there is a section of importers and traders who still declares their goods properly and pays their customs duties, it will no longer be useful for them to continue doing so if the customs dollar is raised to 20,000 LBP, but rather it becomes better for them to try to (balance them) as they are Better with someone at the customs, than paying the new customs tariff.”